Nilanjeet18/Prodigy-Infotech-DS-Task-2/README.md

   1) Data Cleaning: Checked for missing values, duplicates, and outliers in the dataset and handled them accordingly.

   2) Visualization: Created a bar chart, stacked chart to visualize the distribution of a categorical or continuous variable.

+# Conclusion
+In conclusion, this EDA process provided valuable insights into the distribution of the selected variable in the dataset.
+Explore the relationships between variables and identify patterns and trends in the data.

+Thank you for reviewing my submission!